Labor Day jokes reflect the the mood of this day being a quiet,

 decisions based on intuition and emotion, especially in romantic

+relationships.
 Tortilla Chips: farmer, travel agent, chef, clergy or

 news reader; they are perfectionists who are also humanitarians.
 Sticklers